 Can I change my indirect rate structure from year to year?

 You can, but proceed carefully.
-CAS 402 requires consistency in allocating costs incurred for the same purpose.
-If you change your pool structure (for example, moving IT costs from overhead to G&A), you need to disclose the change and demonstrate that the new structure better represents the beneficial or causal relationship between costs and cost objectives.
+For CAS-covered contractors, CAS 9904.402 requires consistency in allocating costs incurred for the same purpose.
+For non-CAS contractors, FAR 31.203(c) requires consistent, logical cost groupings — the same principle applies.
+If you change your pool structure (for example, moving IT costs from overhead to G&A), you need to document the change and demonstrate that the new structure better reflects how costs actually benefit your contracts.
 Frequent, undocumented changes raise audit flags.

 What is a wrap rate and why does it matter?